zhangsheng93/cMedQA/README.md

 * **answers.csv**  All Answers and their content.
 * **train_candidates.txt** **dev_candidates.txt** **test_candidates.txt** The split of training set, development set and test set respectively.

-# Acknowledgement
-The dataset is acquired from an online Chinese medical question answering forum [XunYiWenYao](http://www.xywy.com/).